-In this sense, despite the zero sum game argument, when considering the derivative operation not as an isolated contract, but rather as a link within a bigger chain of operations that interconnect futures markets to spot markets, the price cycles resulting from speculation in the derivatives markets can provide gains to all financial agents involved.
+In this sense, despite the zero sum game argument, when considering the derivative operation not as an isolated contract, but rather as part of a bigger chain of financial operations that interconnect futures markets to spot markets, the price cycles resulting from speculation in the derivatives markets can provide gains to different financial agents involved.
+The greater the distortions caused by derivatives in prices, the broader are the opportunities created for arbitrage and the greater are the appropriation of gains.
+Furthermore, the cycles of appreciation of assets a la Minsky can generate and enhance financial bubbles that potentiate the creation of financial wealth, at least before an eventual bubble burst.